Eddie-Konjoyan/Race/README.md

 - Player 2 : [W][A][S][D]
 - Player 1 : [<][>][^][Down arrow]
 - Highscore is tracked between games.

-To restart, rerun the code
+To restart, rerun the code.
 Hitting the edges, and barriers will collide with your car.
 The grass slows your car down.

 HAVE FUN RACING!